chainloop-dev/chainloop/docs/docs/guides/prometheus/README.md

     - org_name: cyberdyne
 ```

 In the example above, we have added the `prometheus_org_metrics` entry to the top level `controlplane` key.
-The `value org_name: cyberdyne` refers to the fact that we want to activate the metrics for the organization with the name cyberdyne.
+The value `org_name: cyberdyne` refers to the fact that we want to activate the metrics for the organization with the name `cyberdyne`.

 If you want to activate it for more organizations, simply add them below: